bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-creation.md

 ## Timing

-By default in P5JS update() function the time defined by Frame Per Seconds (FPS) is of 60FPS.
+By default in P5JS update() function the time defined by Frame Per Seconds **(FPS)** is of 60FPS.

-If we want to change the frame rate or the number of repetitions in the loop we must define in the setup function the frameRate.
-This is the framerate will be called inside the update() function.
+If we want to change the frame rate or the number of repetitions in the loop we must define in the setup function the **frameRate**.
+This **framerate** will be called inside the update() function.

-That way we can control de speed of our animation from 60FPS to just 1 FPS as an example.
+That way we can control the speed of our animation from 60FPS to just 1 FPS as an example.

 ```javascript
 // Define the desired FPS